 Furthermore, when exporting tires or oil you should also take into account corresponding legislation.
-In order to make your environmental compliance process quickly and faultless, it is very important that your source data is in order.
+In order to make your environmental compliance process quickly and error-free, it is very important that your source data is in order.
 This data is used to extract the required information for the declaration in the country of destination.
 Our team of Compliance Analysts can assist you to enhance and enrich your data and then submit your periodic declarations with the authorities.
 This optimizes the speed and quality of your processes and makes sure you timely meet your declaration deadlines.

 Depending on the country of destination it may be required to prove the origin of your goods in the form of a:

 - Certificate of Origin (CO), possibly complemented by a legalized invoice.
 Both documents need to be digitally attested by the Chamber of Commerce.
 An additional requirement may be that the documents need legalization by an Embassy and Ministry of Foreign Affairs.

 - EUR.1 certificate/EURMED or an invoice declaration may be possible where the country of destination has a free trade agreement with the European Union.
 You will pay less or no import duties.